A simple hello held the power to brighten my day.

 "Oh, I don't even time myself or measure distance anymore, but maybe three or four kilometres.
 Just to stay in shape."

 "That's great.
 I used to run marathons, but really that's all you need to do."
-The gentleman was very friendly and easy to talk with.

 "You know," I said, "I think we'd all be in better moods if we said hello more often to strangers."